Swiss Civilian Service

-The Swiss Civilian Service is a Swiss institution, created in 1996 as an civilian substitute service to military service.
+The Swiss Civilian Service is a Swiss institution, created in 1996 as a civilian substitute service to military service.
 It was introduced as part of the so-called Vision 95 (Armeeleitbild 95) reform package.
-Anyone who is unable to do compulsory military service for reasons of conscience can submit an application to perform civilian service instead.
+Anyone who is unable to do military service for reasons of conscience can submit an application to perform civilian service instead.
 Formerly, the applicant was then forced to attend a hearing where they had to explain their reasons for refusal.
-Now, they must take part in a one-day introductory session to civilian service within three months of submitting their application.
+Now, they must simply take part in a one-day introductory session to civilian service within three months of submitting their application.

 If one is unfit to serve in the military because of physical or psychological impairments, he is also deemed unfit for civilian service, even if the impairments do not render the individual unable to fulfill a specific task related to the civilian service.
-This is true, for example, for a disabled person in a wheelchair who is perfectly able to work in the administration of a nursing home.
-Unless they have very severe handicaps such as mental illness, men are excused or declared unfit to serve in the military are forced to pay a substitute fee of about 3 percent of their yearly income until the age of 37, when military servicemen are normally released from further service.
-Women are also allowed to serve in the civilian service or in the armed forces except in combat missions.
-Women serve voluntarily.
+This is true, for example, for a disabled person in a wheelchair who is perfectly able to work in the administration of a nursing home, however since 2013 people deem unfit can choose to apply for a military service despite incapacity, most notably Nouh Arhab in 2021 who served in the army despite being in a wheelchair.

+Men declared unfit to serve in the military pay an exemption tax of 3 percent of their yearly taxable income until the age of 37 but a maximum of eleven installments.